-Instead of talking about “X tips to grow your traffic by veryspecificpercent% this year”, let’s instead talk about some SaaS SEO strategies that, when applied over time, will give you incredible leverage off of which to continue building your company.
+Instead of talking about “X tips to grow your traffic by veryspecificpercent this year”, let’s talk about some proven SaaS SEO strategies that will give you incredible leverage off of which to continue building your company.

-An SEO strategy is a long term campaign in which you engage to over time build your website’s visibility online.
+A SaaS SEO strategy is a long-term campaign in which you aim to build your website’s visibility online over time.
 An SEO strategy in elevator pitch form could be something like this:

-Pretty straight forward, right?
-But that’s the synopsis, and in order to actually drive change for your business through SEO you need to go deep in each of the areas mentioned above:
+In order to actually drive change for your business through SEO, you need to go deep in each of the areas mentioned above:

 - Onsite technical SEO;

 - Ongoing keyword research and competitor insight;

 These are the core pillars of SaaS SEO:

 - Identify your top keywords for your product page;